jgentle/msgpy/README.md

     scalars_headers = ['sourceFile', 'CZ1', 'CZ2', 'CZ3', 'CZ4', 'CZ5', 'CZ6', 'CZ7', 'CZ8', 'CZ9', 'CZ10', 'CZ11']
     tablelink_headers = ['Row', 'Col', 'Kzone']

+### Script Arguments
+The msg.py script is configurable and expects arguments (in this specific order) for:

+    - wells
+    - tablelinks
+    - scalars

 ### Script Execution
 To run the msg.py script you can execute either of the following commands: